InfiniTimeOrg/InfiniTime/doc/code/Apps.md

 There are basically 3 types of applications : **system** apps and **user** apps and **watch faces**.

 **System** applications are always built into InfiniTime, and InfiniTime cannot work properly without those apps.
-The watch faces, settings, notifications and the application launcher are examples of such system applications.
+Settings, notifications and the application launcher are examples of such system applications.

 **User** applications are optionally built into the firmware.
 They extend the functionalities of the system.